top of page

 Should You Sell or Fix a Car That Jerks When Accelerating?

 If you’re frustrated with a car that jerks during acceleration, consider your options.
 Weigh the mechanic's advice against the vehicle’s age and repair costs.
 Sometimes, selling your vehicle may be more economical than investing in repairs.
+However, if its a transmission problem, there are ways to save on future transmission repair here.

 Final Thoughts